 - 18. All Entry Points utilise the same process in the calculation of the FCC, which for the relevant Gas Year follows the steps below: - (a) Average actual historical flow per point for the previous 5 Gas Years (Y-2 Y-6) - i.
-For each quarter of the Gas Years Y-2 Y-64 calculate an average historical flow per point. - ii.
-This value is then converted to an average capacity (kWh/d) booked per day over each quarter in the Gas Year - iii.
-This input is the same for the calculation of the FCC for Y, Y+1, Y+2, Y+3 and Y+4 - (b) Using latest available forecast demand (from Gas Ten Year Statement (GTYS)) to create a normalisation value which will be applied to step 18(a): - i.
-Take the latest available forecast demand (from Gas Ten Year Statement (GTYS)) for the relevant Gas Year for which the FCC is being produced and create a normalisation value using the historic flows. - ii.
-Apply the normalisation value to each quarter for the relevant Gas Year. - iii.
-This input will be for the Gas Year for which the FCC is produced. - (c) Using previous year actual utilisation, calculate a utilisation factor5 to be applied to 18(b): - i.
-Calculate the previous year actual utilisation per quarter based on flows and bookings.
-If there is Existing Contract (EC) Capacity then this will be removed before the calculation. - ii.
-Apply the quarterly utilisation figure6 to the applicable quarters it relates to the values calculated in 18(b)

-This input is the same for the calculation of the FCC for Y, Y+1, Y+2, Y+3 and Y+4

-- (d) Consider the following values and if they should be used based on the latest available information: - i.
-Booked capacity at the time of producing the FCC for Gas Year Y - Booked capacity for the applicable quarters in the Gas Year for which the FCC is being produced
+For each month of the Gas Years Y-2 Y-64 calculate an average historical flow per point. - Use any forward looking knowledge if the site is not operational in the future then zero the value - ii.
+This value is then converted to an average capacity (kWh/d) booked per day over each month in the Gas Year - iii.
+This input is the same for the calculation of the FCC for Y, Y+1, Y+2, Y+3 and Y+4 - (b) Using latest available forecast demand (from Future Energy Scenarios (FES)5) to create a normalisation value which will be applied to step 18(a): - i.
+Take the latest available monthly forecast demand (from FES) for the relevant Gas Year for which the FCC is being produced and create a normalisation value using the historic flows. - ii.
+Apply the normalisation value6 to each month for the relevant Gas Year. - iii.
+This input will be for the Gas Year for which the FCC is produced. - (c) Using previous year actual utilisation, calculate a utilisation factor7 to be applied to 18(b): - i.
+Calculate the previous year actual utilisation per month based on flows and bookings.
+If there is Existing Contract (EC) Capacity, then this will be removed before the calculation. - ii.
+Apply the monthly utilisation figure average per sector to the applicable months it relates to the values calculated in 18(b) - This input is the same for the calculation of the FCC for Y, Y+1, Y+2, Y+3 and Y+4 - (d) Consider the following values and if they should be used based on the latest available information: - i.
+Booked capacity at the time of producing the FCC for Gas Year Y